 The Percurso dos Sete Vales Suspensos (Seven Hanging Valleys) is one of the most scenic hiking routes of the Algarve.

 This moderately challenging hike trail of 11.5km (round trip) follows the stunning coastline between Vale de Centianes (Carvoeiro) in the west and the Praia da Marinha to the east.
 This coastline of turquoise seas and hidden cove beaches is formed of massive limestone cliffs, and cliff-tops lined Juniper thickets and Aleppo pine forest.

 The Alfanzina headland with the distinctive yellow limestone cliffs

 The Percurso dos Sete Vales Suspensos hiking trail passes many of the Algarve’s finest natural features, including the Benagil Cave, the double sea-arch at Praia da Marinha beach and the picturesque Praia do Carvalho beach.
-This is a dramatic clifftop walk, which around ever headland provides spectacular sights and wondrous views.
+This is a dramatic clifftop walk which provides spectacular sights and wondrous views around every headland.

 The sheer pristine beauty of the Percurso dos Sete Vales Suspensos makes the hiking route one of the best activities of the Algarve.
 Even if you came to the Algarve for a beach holiday, you will want to walk certain sections.